CDoherty15/School_District_Analysis/README.md

 ##### New Math and Reading Scores
 ![image](https://user-images.githubusercontent.com/79118630/111917794-3839cf80-8a58-11eb-9b7f-213c55c163ed.png) ![image](https://user-images.githubusercontent.com/79118630/111917798-3c65ed00-8a58-11eb-930b-2523592d31b0.png)

-- Since we only removed 1 grade from 1 school, there aren’t going to be any real changes between the previous and new charts.
-What this does however, confirms that we have removed the Thomas High School 9th graders from the analysis, as noted by the “nan” in the 9th grade column next to Thomas High School.
+- Since we only removed 1 grade from 1 school, there aren’t going to be any real changes between the previous and new charts, but confirms that we have removed the Thomas High School 9th graders from the analysis, as noted by the “nan” in the 9th grade column next to Thomas High School.
-- One thing to that Maria should point out when presenting data is that all of the schools tend to have about the same average score for all grade levels
+- One thing to that Maria should point out when presenting data is that all of the schools tend to have about the same average score for all grade levels.
+Which is good and bad; good cause as you get older, classes tend to get harder and at least the schools are staying consistent in teaching; bad cause at first glance, it shows that students aren't typically improving, they are just plateauing and staying stagnant.
+- Maria should also mention that for all the grades for all the schools for both math and reading, there is no value below 75.
+We can assume that these scores are out of 100, so these schools are averaging passing scores.
 #### Scores by school spending
 ##### Old Scores by school spending
 ![image](https://user-images.githubusercontent.com/79118630/111917807-48ea4580-8a58-11eb-864f-39a524fcace8.png)